kubernetes/website/docs/reference/setup-tools/kubeadm/kubeadm-alpha.md

 ## kubeadm alpha phase controlplane {#cmd-phase-controlplane}

-You can create all required static pod files for control plane components with the `all` sub command, or selectively create the files.
+You can create all required static Pod files for the control plane components with the `all` subcommand, or selectively create the files.

 {% capture controlplane_all %}